Sum activity of peripheral deiodinases: Pathophysiological and therapeutic implications

 Recent research revealed total deiodinase activity to be higher in untreated hypothyroid patients as long as thyroid tissue is still present.
 This effect may ensue from the existence of an effective TSH-deiodinase axis or TSH-T3 shunt.
 After total thyroidectomy or high-dose radioiodine therapy (e.g. in treated thyroid cancer) as well as after initiation of substitution therapy with levothyroxine the activity of step-up deiodinases decreases and the correlation of SPINA-GD to thyrotropin concentration is lost.
+In patients suffering from toxic adenoma, toxic multinodular goitre and Graves' disease low-dose radioiodine therapy leads to a significant reduction of SPINA-GD as well.

-In two large population-based cohorts within the Study of Health in Pomerania SPINA-GD was positively correlated to some markers of body composition including body mass index (BMI), waist circumference, fat-free mass and body cell mass, confirming earlier observations in the NHANES dataset.
+SPINA-GD is elevated in obesity.
+This applies to both the metabolically healthy obese (MHO) or metabolically unhealthy obese (MUO) phenotypes.
+In two large population-based cohorts within the Study of Health in Pomerania SPINA-GD was positively correlated to some markers of body composition including body mass index (BMI), waist circumference, fat-free mass and body cell mass, confirming observations in the NHANES dataset and in a Chinese study.
 This positive association was age-dependent and with respect to BMI significant in young subjects only, but with respect to body cell mass stronger in elderly persons.
+Generally, SPINA-GD seems to be upregulated in metabolic syndrome, as demonstrated by a significant correlation to the triglyceride-glucose index, a marker of insulin resistance.

-SPINA-GD is reduced in low-T3 syndrome and certain chronic diseases, e.g. chronic fatigue syndrome, chronic kidney disease, short bowel syndrome or geriatric asthma.
+SPINA-GD is reduced in low-T3 syndrome and certain chronic diseases, e.g. chronic fatigue syndrome, acute and chronic kidney disease, short bowel syndrome or geriatric asthma.
+Six months after the primary infection, it correlates negatively to the FS-14 score for fatigue in patients affected by Long COVID (PASC).
 In Graves' disease, SPINA-GD is initially elevated but decreases with antithyroid treatment in parallel to declining TSH receptor autoantibody titres.
 Although takotsubo syndrome (TTS) results in most cases from psychosocial stressors, thereby reflecting type 2 allostatic load, SPINA-GD has been described to be reduced in TTS.
 This may result from concomitant non-thyroidal illness syndrome, so that the clinical phenotype represents overlapping type 1 and type 2 allostatic response.
+In a large register-based study, reduced SPINA-GD predicted a poor outcome of Takotsubo syndrome.

+In certain psychiatric diseases, including major depression, bipolar disorder and schizophrenia SPINA-GD is reduced compared to healthy controls.
+This observation is supported by negative correlation of SPINA-GD with the depression percentiles in the Hospital Anxiety and Depression Scale (HADS).

 In hyperthyroid men both SPINA-GT and SPINA-GD negatively correlate to erectile function, intercourse satisfaction, orgasmic function and sexual desire.
 Substitution with selenomethionine results in increased SPINA-GD in subjects with autoimmune thyroiditis.